orassayag/full-text-search/README.md

 Steps to view the solution:
 1. Open server project on IDE (I used VS CODE).
 2. Terminal: node index.js
-3. In Terminal: npm start
+3. In the Terminal: npm start
 Happy testing! :)

 ### Prerequisites

-You'll need to install VS Code, Node, and clone the project, run npm i + node index.js
+You'll need to install VS Code, Node.js, and clone the project, run npm i + node index.js

 ## Built With

 * [Node.JS](https://nodejs.org/en/) - The web framework used - server side.
-* [React.JS](https://reactjs.org/) - The web framework used - client side.

 ## Contributing